 Atrial and Brain Natriuretic Peptides

 Natriuretic peptides are peptide hormones that are synthesized by the heart, brain and other organs.
 The release of these peptides by the heart is stimulated by atrial and ventricular distension, as well as by neurohumoral stimuli, usually in response to heart failure.
+The main physiological actions of natriuretic peptides is to reduce arterial pressure by decreasing blood volume and systemic vascular resistance.

-A second natriuretic peptide (brain-type natriuretic peptide; BNP) is a 32-amino acid peptide that is synthesized within the ventricles (as well as in the brain where it was first identified).
+A second natriuretic peptide (brain-type natriuretic peptide; BNP) is a 32-amino acid peptide that is synthesized largely by the ventricles (as well as in the brain where it was first identified).
 BNP is first synthesized as prepro-BNP, which is then cleaved to pro-BNP and finally to BNP.
 Like ANP, BNP is released by the same mechanisms that release ANP, and it has similar physiological actions.
 Proteolysis of pro-BNP (108 amino acids) results in BNP (32 amino acids) and the N-terminal piece of pro-BNP (NT-pro-BNP; 76 amino acids).
 Both BNP and NT-pro-BNP are sensitive, diagnostic markers for heart failure in patients.

 Cardiovascular and Renal Effects